Why Am I Following Random Accounts On Instagram? Two Reasons And How To Fix It

 Regardless, you need to change your password to revoke their access.

-1. Tap the hamburger button.
-From there, go to Settings.
+- Tap the hamburger button.
+From there, go to Settings and privacy.

-1. You’ll see an option called “Security.”
+- You’ll see an option called “Accounts Centre.”
 Tap it.

-1. Under Login Security, click the first option, which is “Password.”
+- Under Account settings, click the third option, which is “Password and security.”

-type your current password and then nominate a new one
+- You have to type your current password to be able to nominate a new one.

 For better security, pick a password that you haven’t used on your other accounts.
 Don’t choose a common password, like your favorite animal, birthdate, or name.
 The longer and more complex your password is, the more secure your account becomes.